humayunrehmanteo/ateapoc2backend/README.md

-General: Please create a DB and feed initial records using SQL files, added in DBScript directory.
+General: Please create a DB and feed initial records using SQL files, added in DatabaseScripts directory.

-API Solution:
+# API Solution:
 This Api has three endpoints

 1. GetWeatherStats , This endpoint will return weather stats against any city and return records for last two hours since latest inserted record.